Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 ## Swap Gates
-Now, we can talk about some simple gates for two qubit systems.
+Now, we can talk about some simple gates for two-qubit systems.
 One of the most simple gates is the SWAP gate.
 This gate swaps two qubits so it takes:

 $$a\ket{0}_A\ket{0}_B + b\ket{0}_A\ket{1}_B + c\ket{1}_A\ket{0}_B + d\ket{1}_A\ket{1}_B$$